Skip to content

 The Arkansas Corn and Grain Sorghum Board was established to provide Arkansas's growers with the tools and resources necessary to improve profitability and sustainability.

-The Arkansas Corn and Grain Sorghum Board consists of 7 corn and/or grain sorghum producers, nominated by industry organizations and appointed by the Governor.
+The Arkansas Corn and Grain Sorghum Board consists of 7 corn and/or grain sorghum producers, appointed by the governor and confirmed by the senate

 Terms last a period of two years, and while members contribute many hours of their time managing the program, they serve without pay.